Rapeseed oil: History

 Canola was bred from rapeseed cultivars of B. napus and B. rapa at the University of Manitoba in the early 1970s.
 Its nutritional profile was then different from present-day oil, as well as containing much less erucic acid.
 This work was performed at the National Research Council of Canada laboratories in Saskatoon using gas liquid chromatography.
 Canola was originally a trademark name of the Rapeseed Association of Canada; the name is a portmanteau of "can" from Canada and "ola" referring to "oil".
 Canola is now a generic term for edible varieties of rapeseed oil in North America and Australasia; the change in name also serves to distinguish it from natural rapeseed oil, which has much higher erucic acid content.

 A genetically engineered rapeseed that is tolerant to the herbicide Roundup (glyphosate) was first introduced to Canada in 1995 (Roundup Ready).
 A genetically modified variety developed in 1998 is considered to be the most disease- and drought-resistant canola variety to date.
 In 2009, 90% of the Canadian crop was herbicide-tolerant.
 In 2005, 87% of the canola grown in the US was genetically modified.
 In 2011, out of the 31 million hectares of canola grown worldwide, 8.2 million (26%) were genetically modified.

 A 2010 study conducted in North Dakota found glyphosate- or glufosinate-resistance transgenes in 80% of wild natural rapeseed plants, and a few plants that were resistant to both herbicides.
 This may reduce the effectiveness of the herbicide tolerance trait for weed control over time, as the weed species could also become tolerant to the herbicide.
-However, one of the researchers agrees that "feral populations could have become established after trucks carrying cultivated GM seeds spilled some of their load during transportation".
-She also notes that the GM canola results they found may have been biased as they only sampled along roadsides.
+However, transgene prevalence in the wild is unclear; the study only sampled along roadsides and "feral populations could have become established after trucks carrying cultivated GM seeds spilled some of their load during transportation".

 Genetically modified canola attracts a price penalty compared to non-GM canola; in Western Australia, it is estimated to be 7.2% on average.